PrinsFrank/php-geo-svg/README.md

 ## Installation

-To start away, run the following command in your composer project:
+To start right away, run the following command in your composer project:

 ```composer require prinsfrank/php-geo-svg {--dev}```